-Otter Crest Loop and Rocky Creek Bridge, on the Central Oregon Coast
+Otter Crest Loop and Rocky Creek Bridge / Ben Jones Bridge

 (Depoe Bay, Oregon) - The northern edge of Otter Crest Loop provides a nice assemblage of secretive wonders hiding in plain sight - along a tiny route which in itself is quite clandestine.